CornaSn/next-js-e-commerce-store/README.md

 ## About the project

 The Next.js e-Commerce Store is a project that is build as a full-stack web application.
-It is part of the curriculum for the UpLeveled Fullstack Web Development Bootcamp.
+It is part of the curriculum for the UpLeveled Fullstack Web Development Bootcamp and a work in progress at the moment.

 ## Screenshots